Prudential Headquarters: Prudential Building

 The Prudential Building is located at 213 Washington Street, across from the Gibraltar Building.
 It was completed in 1942.
-Shortly after it was taken over by the federal government for use by the Office of Dependency Benefits (ODB), which responsible for payments to military dependents and their families and moved to Newark from Washington during World War II.
+Shortly after it was taken over by the federal government for use by the Office of Dependency Benefits (ODB), which was responsible for payments to military dependents and their families and moved to Newark from Washington during World War II.
 Work went on around the clock at 213 Washington Street until it was returned to Prudential in 1946.